A simple beginner’s multi purpose robot platform

 Hardware

 The robot hardware is constrained by the various contest events to be within certain dimensional limits.
 That means that the basic chassis will be smaller than 100mm x 100mm although add-on sensors for individual events will increase the size.
 The robot is designed to be multipurpose so there is a core hardware setup that provides for a basic wheelchair drive of two motors, encoder feedback for individual motor speed and a minimal interface for user interaction.
-Components will be modular so that substitutions are easy and to provide the greatest flexibility.
-Builders are free to make whatever modifications suit their purpose.
+Components are modular so that substitutions are easy and to provide the greatest flexibility.
+Two plug in sensor boards are available, one for wall following and maze solving, and one for half-size line following.
+Builders are free to make whatever modifications suit their purpose or add different sensor boards.
 For example, larger or smaller motors may be used or tracked drive may be substituted for wheeled drive.

 Power Supply